aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-image-alternative-text/add-alternative-text-to-image/_index.md

 ---
-title: How to Add Alt Text to Image in OneNote using Java
+title: Create OneNote Document & Add Alt Text to Images in Java
-linktitle: How to Add Alt Text to Image in OneNote using Java
+linktitle: Create OneNote Document & Add Alt Text to Images in Java
 second_title: Aspose.Note Java API
-description: Learn how to add alt text to images in OneNote documents using Java with Aspose.Note.
-This guide shows how to add alternative text image for better accessibility.
+description: Learn how to create OneNote document and set image alt text using Java with Aspose.Note.
+This guide also shows how to save OneNote file and improve accessibility.
 weight: 10
 url: /java/onenote-image-alternative-text/add-alternative-text-to-image/
-date: 2025-12-23
+date: 2026-03-21
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Alt Text to Image in OneNote using Java
+# Create OneNote Document & Add Alt Text to Images in Java

 ## Introduction

-In this tutorial, you'll discover **how to add alt** text to images in OneNote documents using Java and the Aspose.Note API.
-Adding alternative text (alt text) improves accessibility for screen‑reader users and boosts the overall inclusivity of your content.
-By the end of this guide, you’ll be able to set image alt text in Java, making your OneNote files more compliant with accessibility standards.
+In this tutorial you’ll learn **how to create OneNote document** programmatically and **set image alt text** using Java and the Aspose.Note API.
+Adding alternative text makes your OneNote pages accessible to screen‑reader users, improves searchability, and helps you **save OneNote file** with richer metadata.
+By the end of the guide you’ll be able to **append image onenote** pages, set both a title and a description for the image, and persist the file to disk.

 ## Quick Answers
 - **What library is required?** Aspose.Note for Java
-- **Which primary keyword does this tutorial target?** how to add alt
+- **Which primary keyword does this tutorial target?** create onenote document
 - **Do I need a license for production?** Yes, a commercial license is required (a free trial is available).
 - **Can I add alt text to multiple images?** Absolutely – just repeat the steps for each image.
 - **What Java version is supported?** Java 8 or higher.

-## What is “how to add alt” in the context of OneNote?
+## What is “create onenote document” in the context of OneNote?

-Adding alt text means providing a textual description for an image that can be read by assistive technologies.
-This description helps users who cannot see the image understand its purpose.
+Creating a OneNote document means programmatically building a `.one` file that can contain pages, text, images, and other rich content.
+With Aspose.Note you can generate this file from scratch, add elements, and then **save OneNote file** to any location.

 ## Why add alt text to images in OneNote?

-- **Accessibility:** Meets WCAG guidelines and improves experience for users with visual impairments.
+- **Accessibility:** Meets WCAG guidelines and assists users with visual impairments.
 - **Searchability:** Search engines can index the description, making your content more discoverable.
-- **Professionalism:** Demonstrates a commitment to inclusive design.
+- **Professionalism:** Shows a commitment to inclusive design and documentation quality.

 ## Prerequisites